davidjameshowell/vaultwarden_heroku/README.md

 3. Go to your forked repo Settings > Secrets and add secrets for:
   * HEROKU_EMAIL (the email you used to sign up for Heroku)
   * HEROKU_API_KEY (yoru Heroku API key - can be found in **[Account Setings](https://dashboard.heroku.com/account)** -> APi Keys)
-  * HEROKU_APP_NAME (the name of the Heroku application, this must be unqiue across Heroku and will fail if it is not)
+  * HEROKU_APP_NAME (the name of the Heroku application, this must be unqiue across Heroku and will fail if it is not) [Value alphanumerical]
-  * **HEROKU_VERIFIED (if you have added a credit card on, your account will be verified to use built in addons, if not please see "NON VERIFIED ACCOUNTS" section)**
+  * **HEROKU_VERIFIED (required regardless, if you have added a credit card on, your account will be verified to use built in addons, if not please see "NON VERIFIED ACCOUNTS" section)** [Value 0/1]
 4. Go to the Actions tab, select the BitwardenRSOnHerokuAIO_Deploy job and wait!
 5. Github Actions will run the job and begin deploying the app.
 This will take around 15 minutes.
 6. Congrats, you now having a fully functional Bitwarden_rs instance in Heroku!